Skip to main content

 What Affects the Cost of a Bathroom Remodel

-Bathroom size and type
+Bathroom size

 Scope of work

-Fixture and finish quality
+Fixture quality

-Plumbing and layout changes
+Plumbing changes

 Flooring and tile